-If you already own a tablet – either an iPad or an Android device – do you really need another device to read digital books on?
-Perhaps not, but there are a few advantages an ereader offers that you won't get with a tablet.
+If you already own a tablet – whether an iPad or an Android – do you really need another device for reading digital books?
+An ereader has limitations, but for reading it can be far superior to a more extensible tablet.

 3. Blue light filter

-While dark mode has become quite common in recent times and many modern electronic screens automatically adjust their displays depending on ambient lighting, there's no filter to reduce sleep-disrupting blue light.
-Ereaders, however, use front lights with a white to yellow hue that's a lot better for the eyes (and your sleep pattern) as compared to phones and tablets.
+While dark mode has become quite common in recent times and many modern electronic screens automatically adjust their displays depending on ambient lighting, there's no filter to reduce blue light.
+The best ereaders, however, use front lights with a white to yellow hue that's better for the eyes (and your sleep pattern) as compared to phones and tablets.